Indoor Swimming Pools for Families on Long Island

 1801 Evergreen Avenue

-Two words: Water slide.
-The North Hempstead Aquatic Activity Center is open to Town of North Hempstead residents seven days a week.
+Two words: water slide.
+The North Hempstead Aquatic Activity Center is open to the Town of North Hempstead residents seven days a week.
 In addition to the 100 feet of spiraling water-slide fun, there is a wading pool and six water-spray towers.
-Go ahead, just try to get the kids to come out for lunch.

 YMCA of Long Island – Glen Cove